sungheeyun/sungheeyun.github.io/resource/restricted/2025-12-01-PDT - beyond-the-hype.markdown

 Two quarters.
 That's all it took from arriving at Stanford to finding my life's work.
 Not because I'd planned it strategically, but because I'd finally encountered the thing my obsessive mathematical mind had been searching for all along.

 My father and teacher had been right, in the end.
 Electrical engineering did give me mathematics and practical impact.
 Just not in digital communication, not in the field I'd expected.
-But in the field I had never imagined would exists somewhere in this world.
+But in a field I had never imagined existed.

 I remembered when I told Prof. In-Joong Ha in SNU that I wanted to understand (or rather know) what the positive-definiteness of matrices mean.
 Prof. Ha told me that that's exactly one of many things that you would learn in graduate school.
 I hoped so badly that I would have that understanding once I arrive at Stanford.
-He was right, but wrong, too.
+He was right, but also wrong in an interesting way.
 He was right in that I finally had that understanding in Prof. Boyd's Convex Optimization class.
 He was (kind of) wrong in that that happened in a totally unexpected way.